Nichita Moțpan

-Nichita Moțpan (born 17 July 2001) is a Moldovan professional footballer who plays as an attacking midfielder for Russian First League club Fakel Voronezh and the Moldova national team.
+Nichita Moțpan (born 17 July 2001) is a Moldovan professional footballer who plays as an attacking midfielder for Russian First League club SKA-Khabarovsk and the Moldova national team.

 Club career

 Moțpan was born in Bălți, Moldova.
 Between 2017 and 2020, he played youth football at Rubin Kazan and Zaria Bălți.
 He started his senior career with FC Bălți in July 2020, where he took part in the club's promotion from the 2020–21 Moldovan "A" Division, scoring 13 goals.
 In March 2021, he was close to moving to Polish side GKS Bełchatów, but the transfer fell through as FC Bălți and Moțpan could not agree on the financial terms with Bełchatów.
 On 1 July 2021, he made his Moldovan National Division debut in a 1–0 win against Sheriff Tiraspol.
 In June 2022, he moved to Israeli Premier League side Hapoel Haifa on a one-year loan.
 He returned to Bălți on 1 January 2023, as Hapoel opted not to extend the loan.

 On 18 July 2023, Moțpan signed with the Russian Premier League club Fakel Voronezh.
+He left Fakel on 15 June 2026 as his contract expired.

+On 20 July 2026, Moțpan moved to SKA-Khabarovsk in Russian First League.